mjtomei/inflation/inflation_analysis.md

 Academic consensus holds that ShadowStats adjustments are "implausibly high" and fail cross-validation (Dolan, 2014).
 This case illustrates that not all alternatives to official measures are methodologically sound.

-**Why ShadowStats fails and why this analysis differs.** ShadowStats fails for three reasons this paper attempts to avoid: (1) *opaque methodology*—it claims to use "pre-1980" methods but actually applies a constant adjustment without explaining its derivation; (2) *unfalsifiable claims*—the adjustment is not tied to verifiable data that would allow independent replication; (3) *internal inconsistency*—the operator's own pricing behavior contradicts his inflation claims.
+**Why ShadowStats fails and why this analysis differs.** ShadowStats fails for three reasons this paper attempts to avoid: (1) *opaque methodology*, claiming to use "pre-1980" methods but actually applying a constant adjustment without explaining its derivation; (2) *unfalsifiable claims*, with the adjustment not tied to verifiable data that would allow independent replication; (3) *internal inconsistency*, where the operator's own pricing behavior contradicts his inflation claims.
 This paper, by contrast, documents its sources, uses publicly available data, constructs metrics that can be independently verified, and explicitly acknowledges what it does and does not claim.
-Whether this succeeds where ShadowStats fails is for readers to judge—but the attempt at transparent methodology is the relevant difference.
+Whether this succeeds where ShadowStats fails is for readers to judge, but the attempt at transparent methodology is the relevant difference.

 ---